Bo Kimble

-Gregory Kevin "Bo" Kimble (born April 9, 1966) is an American former professional basketball player in the National Basketball Association (NBA).
+Gregory Kevin "Bo" Kimble (born April 9, 1966) is an American basketball coach and former professional player.
 He played college basketball for the Loyola Marymount Lions.
 As a senior in the 1989–90 season, Kimble was named a consensus second-team All-American as well as the conference player of the year in the West Coast Conference (WCC).
 He led the 11th-seeded Lions to the regional finals of the NCAA tournament after the death of teammate Hank Gathers.
 Kimble was selected by the Los Angeles Clippers in the first round of the 1990 NBA draft with the eighth overall pick.
-He played three seasons in the NBA with the Clippers and the New York Knicks.
+He played three seasons in the National Basketball Association (NBA) with the Clippers and the New York Knicks.

 High school

 Kimble played prep ball with Hank Gathers at Dobbins Technical High School in Philadelphia, with the pair leading the team to the Public League City championship in 1985.